instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

   Merging should be based on (`String`/`CollationKey` and maybe `Integer` and `Double` as well?) comparison of the stored sort and group values.

 - [ ] Optimize `SpansSorted`, `GroupedSpans` for the new, per-segment situation (i.e. don't use `Hits`, `Kwics` anymore).

-- [ ] Eliminate global term ids from classes like `Kwic(s)`, `Contexts`, etc. These are generally only done for a small window of (already-merged) hits, so we still need to be able to get the context for a hit after merging, but these should be in string form.

-- [x] Update NFA matching to use per-segment term ids.
-NFAs will have to be customized per-segment. `ForwardIndexAccessor` needs to be updated to use the per-segment forward index as well (should be easy as this class is already used per-segment, that is, from `Spans` classes).

-- [ ] Convert "special cases" such as:
-  - [x] `HitGroupsTokenFrequencies` and `CalcTokenFrequencies`
-  - [ ] calculating the total number of tokens in `IndexMetadataIntegrated`
-  - [ ] more?

-- [ ] Eliminate uses of the global `(Annotation)ForwardIndex` and `Terms` objects, such as in `HitProperty` and `PropertyValue`, and replace them with per-segment alternatives.

-- [x] Deal with any unexpected problems that arise.

-- [x] Clean up, removing any now-unused classes.

 ### Optimize handling of various codec objects